krudy/Flashcards/README.md

 # **FLASHCARDS THE GAME APP**

 An application for learning English with the help of the well-known flashcards.
 The user is the player who defeats successive vocabulary cards.
 Each round the player is shown two random cards.
-If the player guesses one card, he/she receives one point, if he/she guesses two cards, he/she receives three points, if he/she does not know any of the words, the game ends.
+If the player guesses one card, he/she receives one point, if he/she guesses two cards, he/she receives three points.
 If the player does not know any of the words, the game ends and the player (if the points obtained allow it) has the opportunity to write himself on the scoreboard.
 The project does not include a vocabulary database, but allows the user to create their own vocabulary using the big yellow button in the top left corner.

 ---